STUDENT PERFORMANCES adjudication guidelines+information

 CALL FOR DANCES

-The Adjudication Form MUST BE RECEIVED by Friday January 11, 2019.
+The Dance Adjudication Registration Form and Submissions MUST BE RECEIVED by Wednesday, December 16, 2020.

-A separate Adjudication Form MUST filled out FOR EVERY DANCE performance for adjudication.
+A separate form MUST completed for EACH DANCE.
 More than one work from any one school may be accepted for performance.
-For schools submitting more than one dance, the form will need to be filled out more than once.

 Please use DROPBOX to firstname.lastname@example.org